 - A work submitted in the Illustration or Photography category also may be submitted as part of an entry in the Cover Design category.

 Finalists will be announced in June.
-The order of finish will be announced July 13 during a reception at the AAN Annual Convention in Boulder.
-First-place winners will receive plaques, provided by PopMount.
+The order of finish will be announced July 11 during a reception at the AAN Annual Convention in Boston.

 All entries become the property of the Association of Alternative Newsmedia.
 AAN reserves the right to republish the winning entries in part or in whole for promotional or educational purposes.